SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 ***

 **Fitness**: "how many offsprings can this organism reproduce and pass its DNA to?"
 Evolution can take place when natural selection has occurred.

+You could also create traits that's non benificial and gets weeded out.